PranavMahajan25/HOI_toolbox/README.md

 # How to use this toolbox?
 If you are running on brainlife, it'll create a `config.json` or else if you are runnning locally you'll need to create a `config.json` by looking at `config-sample.json`.
 You can either run the toolbox by running the docker by just running `./main`, which would setup the necessary environment and run `main.py` with `config.json` as the argument or else you could install the libraries from `requirements.txt` and run `main.py`.
-You will need to mention things like path to the input data and it's datatype and all the arguments for the Oinfo and dOinfo code in the `config.json` before hand.
+You will need to mention things like path to the input data and its datatype and all the arguments for the Oinfo and dOinfo code in the `config.json` beforehand.

 # How to read and interpret the outputs?
 Please refer to `read_outputs.py` for a detailed walkthrough through examples!
 It uses some sample outputs already generated and saved in `outputs` folder.